Here are Ziggy (left) and Ruby (right).

 Ziggy is the best impulse-buy ever.
-Yes, Stephen did query whether he was walking quite right.
+Yes, Stevie did query whether he was walking quite right.
 And he did (and still does) have a wonky eye.
 And he does bump into things and fall off things quite a lot.
 And he does make slightly deranged noises like an enraged cat.
 And he did spend most of his first year hanging off Ruby’s ear making these noises.
 And if you move him whilst he is asleep he makes a sort of leaking bagpipe, sly fart sound.
 And he seems incapable of lying in conventional dog sleeping positions.
 Ruby adopts the classic ‘puppy-pie’ (nose tucked up inside tail), the ‘flea’ (legs extended and touching) and the ‘sulk’ (chin on front paws, brow furrowed).
 Ziggy just seems to spill to occupy the available space.
-He is liquid dog.
+He is Liquid Dog.
 He rolls slowly off the edge of the sofa and continues his slumber uninterrupted.
-Or he will roll onto his back, four limbs extended at hectic angles in the air.
+Or he will roll onto his back, four limbs extended at different angles in the air.
 And he will proceed to snore loudly in this position.
 Bagpipes.

 But he is also capable of great elegance.
 He is light-of-foot and can leap like a gazelle.
 He trots like a prancing pony, stopping with one foot delicately raised, tail plumage and ears held aloft, pointing.
 Stephen and I joke that when he dies we will get him stuffed in this position so that we can continue to enjoy his regal silhouette.
 I am only joking.
 That would be barbaric.
 We also joke that he might be skinned and made into a fur stole because his pelt is the softest, downiest bunny fluff you can imagine.
-A fur stole would not have the delight of the wet nose and slightly fishy breath though.
+A fur stole would not have the delight of the wet nose and bad breath though.
 Ziggy comes as a whole package.
 You have to take the rough with the smooth.

 Ziggy is the perfect garden dog.
 In cold or wet, Ruby would rather be a puppy-pie in her basket.
 Not Ziggy.
 He is up for anything, rain or shine.
 When I’m crouching to weed the flowerbeds, I will suddenly feel a little butterfly kiss on my ear, and there is Ziggy.
 There is generally sniff, sniff, sniff, a tentative lick, followed by a sneeze.